 The Governing Board of Windmill Hill

 The Governing Board of Windmill Hill work, in partnership with the Headteacher, to develop and drive the strategic vision of the school.
 It has statutory duties that include, agreeing the school budget and expenditure and ensuring key policies are in place.
 Governors do not get involved with the day to day running of the school.
 Their role is that of a “critical friend” asking challenging questions and providing support.
 In order to be effective, Governors are expected to attend training and read all the relevant documentation.
 There are 3 full Governing Body meetings a year as well as 3 sub-committee meetings.
 These sub-committees are Curriculum, Finance and Buildings and Grounds.

-Governors' Impact Statement 2016/2017
+Governors' Impact Statement 2023/2024

 The list Governing Body members and all of the courses that have been attended are available below.